goshiphq/goship-cms/content/blog/what-is-freight-class.md

 ---
-title: What Is Freight Class?
+title: What Is Freight Class in LTL Freight Shipping?
 intro: Not all LTL freight is created equal.
 Different commodities are categorized according to freight class, and this will affect your shipping rates.
 To properly calculate LTL shipping costs, all cargo is categorized into